fassko/fassko.github.io/_posts/2020-07-27-swiftui-mapview.md

   }
 ```

-Let's not forget that collection elements should conform to `Identifiable` that means it should provide `ID` value.
+Let's not forget those collection elements should conform to `Identifiable` that means it should provide `ID` value.
 The easiest way is to just use the `UUID` like this:

 ```swift
   struct VeganFoodPlace: Identifiable {